aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/table-features-supported-on-print-export/_index.md

 title: Table Features Supported on Print Export – Aspose.Words for .NET
 articleTitle: Table Features Supported on Print Export
 linktitle: Table Features Supported on Print Export
-description: "Work with table features when sending a document to printer."
+description: "Work with table features when sending a document to printer using C#."
 type: docs
 weight: 110
 url: /net/table-features-supported-on-print-export/